19 April 2026 · 6 min read

 Under the Dutch system, an employer seeking to terminate a contract must generally choose one of two paths under Book 7 of the Civil Code (Burgerlijk Wetboek).
 For redundancy or long-term sickness (the 'a' and 'b' grounds under Art.
 7:669 BW), they must obtain permission from the UWV.
 For performance, conduct, or 'disturbed relations' (Art.
 7:671b BW), they must apply to the Cantonal Court (Kantonrechter) to have the contract dissolved.
 The dismissal is not the starting gun for litigation; it is the prize at the end of it.

 Contrast this with the UK’s ex post facto model.
-We dismiss first and ask questions—often expensive ones—later.
-The BHS v Burchell framework is not a gatekeeper; it is a retrospective lens through which a Tribunal reviews a decision that has already taken effect under section 98 ERA 1996.
+We dismiss first and ask questions, often expensive ones, later.
+The British Home Stores Ltd v Burchell [1980] ICR 303 framework is not a gatekeeper; it is a retrospective lens through which a Tribunal reviews a decision that has already taken effect under section 98 ERA 1996.
 In the UK, the damage is done at the point of termination; the Tribunal merely decides who pays for the wreckage.

 For practitioners, the real difference is timing.
 The Dutch requirement to persuade a third party creates a structural 'cooling off' period that the UK lacks.
 We are forced to recreate this experience in the shadows via s.111A 'protected conversations', sliding a settlement agreement across a table under the threat of future litigation.
 In the Netherlands, the negotiation happens before the exit; in the UK, it often only begins once the P45 has been issued.